 - The College strictly prohibits retaliation against any student or employee for participating in the corrective action or disciplinary action process.
 Anyone who is found to have either directly or indirectly retaliated against another individual engaged in this process will be subject to discipline under this policy.

-- The Student Affairs Officer will maintain a record of all College Hearing Panel reports, along with the Vice President for Academic and Student Affairs’ final decision, and will manage the records in a manner consistent with FERPA and the confidentiality requirements of the College.
+- The Student Affairs Officer will maintain a record of all College Hearing Panel reports, along with the Vice President for Academic and Student Affairs’ final decision, and will manage the records in a manner consistent with Family Educational Rights and Privacy Act of 1974 (FERPA) and the confidentiality requirements of the College.

 - When a report of inappropriate conduct is received, an investigation is conducted by the Student Affairs Officer.

 - If, as a result of this investigation, a student or students are found to have violated the Student Code of Conduct or other College policy, a determination is made by the Student Affairs Officer about the severity of the situation.